idaholab/moose/framework/doc/content/source/meshgenerators/MeshRepairGenerator.md

 - flipping the orientation of negative volume elements.
 Negative volume elements can arise from a wrong orientation.

 - separating elements in subdomains into several subdomains depending on their element types.
 Subdomains with a mix of element types are not supported by [Exodus.md] output.
-The new split subdomains have the type of the element appended.
+The new split subdomains' names have the type of the element appended to their respective names.

 !syntax parameters /Mesh/MeshRepairGenerator